has207/gameshelf/README.md

-GameShelf is a game library manager / launcher.
+GameShelf is a game library manager / launcher for Linux.

 Features: